susheels/CS590DLS/README.md

-This repository contains the code used in [[paper](http://arxiv.org/abs/1806.07336)]:
+This repository contains the code used for CS590 DLS project.
+This project utilizes inst2vec embeddings for source code vulnerablility detection.
-> Neural Code Comprehension: A Learnable Representation of Code Semantics, Tal Ben-Nun, Alice Shoshana Jakobovits, Torsten Hoefler

 ## Code